Weekend Escapes: Birmingham, Alabama

 Rotary Trail, Birmingham

-Located in north central Alabama and approximately 2 hours west of Atlanta, Georgia is the dynamic city of Birmingham.
-The city was founded in 1871 and quickly grew in prosperity due to its iron and steel production.
-Because of this rapid growth, Birmingham earned the nickname the Magic City, and in later years, gained further acclaim after becoming a key location in the Civil Rights Movement.
-Today, Birmingham (known as Bham by locals) has developed a unique identity and offers the inquisitive traveler a fun destination to explore.
-Read below for my recommendations on how to explore Birmingham for a fun weekend.
+Located in north central Alabama and approximately 2 hours west of Atlanta, Georgia, is the dynamic city of Birmingham.
+The city was founded in 1871 and quickly prospered due to its iron and steel production.
+Because of this rapid growth, Birmingham earned the nickname the Magic City and later gained further acclaim as a key location in the Civil Rights Movement.

 Connect with Nature